DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 export default config;
 ```

 The API is accessible at `localhost:3001`, so we set this as our `baseUrl`.
 Next, we will set up the proper endpoints needed for signing users up and logging them in.
 We also need to override the `tokenName` with what our API serves, which in this case is `id_token`.
-Finally, we say that we want to redirect the user to the `welcome` view once they login.
+Finally, we say that we want to redirect the users to the `welcome` view once they log in.

 ## Set Up Dependencies

 In this tutorial, we'll need to pull in some external libraries to help us with authentication and beautification of the app.
-We need **bootstrap**, **jquery**, [aurelia-auth](https://github.com/paulvanbladel/aurelia-auth) and **aurelia-http-client**.
+We need **bootstrap**, **jquery**, [aurelia-auth](https://github.com/paulvanbladel/aurelia-auth), and **aurelia-http-client**.
 To get them set up, we'll install them with NPM.
 So, execute the following on the terminal:

 ```bash